List of Marvel Comics characters: O: Jake Oh

 Jake Oh is a character appearing in American comic books published by Marvel Comics.
 The character, created by Greg Pak and Tyler Kirkham, first appeared in Agents of Atlas #1 (August 2006).
 He is an agent of S.H.I.E.L.D. who is of Korean American descent.

 Okkara

-Okkara was a sentient island located in the South Pacific that was the home of the second generation of mutants, until it was split into two separate islands, Krakoa and Arakko.
+Okkara, originally known as Grove, was a mutant from the first generation of mutants, who belonged to a thriving society known as Threshold.
 Two billion years ago, the first generation of mutants belonged to a thriving society known as Threshold, a civilization in which mutants and humans—known as the Enriched and Enshrined, respectively—lived in harmony.
 Among them was Grove, a mutant who could heal herself through vegetative growth.
-When the Unbreathing, an anaerobic form of life to whom oxygen was deadly, attacked Threshold, this invasion drove the people of Threshold to develop biological weapons in the form of the sentient bacteria Arkea and Sublime that turned Enriched and Enshrined against one another when they took on minds of their own.
-Grove was severely injured in battle but was healed by her powers, which changed her humanoid form with small sprouts into a bark-covered tree-like being.
-She renamed herself Okkara and survived long after Threshold fell, eventually growing into a free-floating island.

-When the Celestials arrived on Earth one million years ago to create the Eternals and Deviants, they also created a subdimensional lattice through the structure of the planet (known as the "Machine that is Earth" or the "Great Machine"), using Okkara as a template.

-Okkara eventually became the home for the second generation of mutants, led by Apocalypse and Genesis.
-Annihilation split the island into Krakoa and Arakko with the Twilight Sword, opening a rift to the dimension of Amenth, and Okkara ceased to exist.
+After Grove was injured in battle, she was healed by her mutant powers, transforming into a tree-like humanoid.
+She renamed herself Okkara and survived the fall of the Threshold, eventually growing into an island.
+Okkara became the home for the second generation of mutants, led by Apocalypse and Genesis.
+Okkara was later attacked by Annihilation, who used their sword to split her in two.
+The two halves of Okkara became the living islands Krakoa and Arakko.